Closing Pandora’s box: A new book explores the science of sewage

 Keeping material flowing through the system seems to have been one of the big challenges.
 Where possible, a sloping gradient was incorporated, to maximise gravity’s helping hand.
 But the two main interceptor sewers had to be equipped with pumping stations before they reached the Thames outfalls, and these were constructed at Abbey Mills and Deptford.

-“The most magnificent pumping station is that built in 1865 at Crossness – at the southern main interceptor sewer outfall,” as Doberski notes, and – as the main image on p32 shows – the Victorian propensity for ornamentation is certainly on display here.
+“The most magnificent pumping station is that built in 1865 at Crossness – at the southern main interceptor sewer outfall,” as Doberski notes, and – as the image above this article shows – the Victorian propensity for ornamentation is certainly on display here.
 At the time, its pumps were supported by four large beam engines, which continued to operate until 1953.

 It took 20 years to complete Bazalgette’s monumental London sewerage system, which opened in 1875, a project comprising 132 km of interceptors, and requiring 320 million bricks, and 673,000 m3 of concrete.
 And all built by men with spades.